aiven/aiven-docs/docs/platform/concepts/out-of-memory-conditions.md

 This is undesirable as unclean termination of the primary service can lead to data loss, inconsistency, or corrupted backups.

-Further, if Aiven\'s management platform detects that the primary service is unavailable for , the service will be marked as down and a failover will occur.
+Further, if Aiven's management platform detects that the primary service is unavailable for , the service will be marked as down and a failover will occur.